Social and Community Services

 The scheme gives concessions to badge holders when they park on-street.
 Badge holders may also benefit from special parking bays and other concessions when they park in off-street parking areas but this is not part of the Blue Badge scheme.

 As part of the Blue Badge Reform Programme, a new Blue Badge design is being launched from 1 January 2012 in Scotland and England and on 1 April 2012 in Wales.
-For more information on the Blue Badge Scheme, visit the Transport Scotland Blue Badge website.
+For more information on the Blue Badge Scheme, visit the Blue Badge Scotland website.

 Refer to the Eligibility Checker to see if you qualify for an Automatic Award or require Further Assessment.
 Complete the relevant Blue Badge Application form and take it along to your local area office.
 There is a seperate application form for Organisations.